-The Company has implemented a corporate social development management policy to guide community development activities in the project area.
+The Company has implemented a corporate social responsibility management policy to guide community development activities in the project area.
 The Company maintains a staff of professionals retained to increase the quality of local communities' health and economic welfare, education, infrastructure, livelihood and to enhance local citizen and government support for development of the King-king Project.
 Increasing local support for the mine is important to continued development of the King-king Project.
 The core values and principles outlined in the policy are used to formulate the Company's community improvement plans and guide ongoing community development areas.
-The Company has conducted numerous environmental and social surveys in order to determine the impacts to and needs of the local communities.
-Based on the findings of these surveys, community projects are being undertaken to assist the communities, and mitigation is being developed to address potential future impacts associated with the Project development.
+The Company has conducted numerous environmental and social surveys in order to determine the potential impacts to and needs of the local communities.
+Based on the findings of these surveys and close coordination with community leaders, projects are being undertaken to assist the communities, and mitigation is being developed to address potential future impacts associated with the Project development.

-An EIS developed in accordance with the Philippine national requirements was submitted for comments to the Department of Environment and Natural Resources ("DENR") in the first quarter of 2012.
-An "International Social and Environmental Impact Assessment" (I-SEIA) to be consistent with the International Finance Corporation's (IFC) Performance Standards and the derivative Equator Principles is planned for completion in 2014.
+An EIS developed in accordance with the Philippine national requirements was originally submitted for comments to the Department of Environment and Natural Resources ("DENR") in the first quarter of 2012.
+The EIS has been revised to address comments initially received from EMB and updated to reflect the additional study and engineering completed for the Preliminary Feasibility Study.
+Additionally, a third party review of the EIS has been completed and comments received from the third party addressed in the EIS.
+The revised EIS was submitted to EMB in February 2014 for a completeness review with additional comments recently received from EMB.
+An "International Social and Environmental Impact Assessment" (I-SEIA) is planned to commence in 2014 and will be developed in accordance with the International Finance Corporation's (IFC) Performance Standards and the derivative Equator Principles.

 The Company utilized the services of a Filipino consulting firm to develop the application for the Declaration of Mine Project Feasibility (DMPF) - the major government approval required for the Project.
 The DMPF application was submitted to the DENR in May 2012.
+DENR recently provided comments on the DMPF that will be addressed and a revised DMPF submitted to DENR.